OpenTOSCA/opentosca-vintner/docs/docs/edmm/index.md

 1. A `source.archive` deployment artifact is extracted into the application directory.
 1. A node template can have conditional deployment artifacts.
 1. A node type cannot have conditional deployment artifacts.
+1. A deployment artifact must be named by its artifact type but any `.` replaced with `_`.

 ## Technology Rules